PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 ----

-## Critique of Impure Reason
+### Critique of Impure Reason

 **Flosha:** At first I will try to summarise the reasoning given.
 It boils down to the following problems:

-* Players can either not receive the same missions or have to just follow the main player or otherwise may take missions away from each other.
+* Players can either not receive the same missions, have to just follow the main player or otherwise may take missions away from each other.
 * If not receiving the same missions, it would be too much work to write extra missions for each player.
 * Theoretical balancing issues due to the choice of a guild.